On Loan From the Moors Valley Railway

 Status: Under overhaul

-Built in 1922 by Orenstein & Koppel of Berlin.
+Built in 1922 by Orenstein Koppel of Berlin.
 Works No. 9998.
 Supplied new to Servicios Florestais, Portugal (Portuguese forestry commission) via an O&K agent in Madrid, Spain.

-The reason for this being In the First World War, O&K built railway engines and Rolling stock of all sizes for the German government.
+In the First World War, O&K built railway engines and Rolling stock of all sizes for the German government.
 With the collapse of Imperial Germany in November 1918, the Allies put further restrictions on German manufacturing and military capacity, seizing all army Feldbahn engines as per the terms of the Versailles Treaty that ended the First World war.

 Status: long term overhaul

-Built in 1906 (Works No. 920) by the Hunslet Engine Company of Leeds for the, Penrhyn Slate Quarry in North Wales.
+Pamela was built in 1906 (Works No. 920) by the Hunslet Engine Company of Leeds for the Penrhyn Slate Quarry in North Wales.
 When rail operations ceased in 1962, the locomotive was sold into preservation to a private railway in Leicestershire.

 From January 1952 to September 1954 was the only time Pamela was based at the Port.
 It was again withdrawn in 1958 with a defective firebox.
-Stored out of use pending decision on boiler.
+The locomotive was stored out of use pending a decision on the boiler.
 (All locos gradually withdrawn from then as quarry turned to road transport)

 Pamela finally moved to Tilford on 18th November 1984, and in March 2013, Pamela was purchased by the Old Kiln Light Railway Society.